cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

 ## Install Terraform

-Please refer to the Terraform Downloads page https://www.terraform.io/downloads.html for more information

 1. Open a Terminal
-1. Install Terraform
+1. Install Terraform.
+See the [Terraform Docs](https://www.terraform.io/docs) for more information
    ```
    brew install terraform@0.12
    ```